oliviabiz/coupled-oscillators-model/README.md

   - Set up modules of the learning model
 - visualization.py/
   - Display the modules' behaviours and cost
-- results.ipynb: examples of experiments
+- results.ipynb:
+  - Playground for running experiments, viewing results, analyzing data